You might need this operation if you have a problem with your heart’s aortic valve.

 With one type of operation, called transcatheter aortic valve replacement (TAVR), you get a thin tube that runs through a small opening in your leg and up to your heart.
 Your doctor uses that tube to put in the new valve.

 While it usually means a shorter hospital stay, less pain, and maybe a faster recovery, minimally invasive surgery won’t work for everyone.
-It’s usually recommended for people if open-heart surgery is too risky.
-Your doctor will recommend the operation that’s best for you.
+Your doctor will recommend the procedure that’s best for you.

 Preparing for the Operation

 To make sure you’re healthy enough for surgery, you’ll get: